The International Biocyclic Vegan Network

 The activities of the International Biocyclic Vegan Network are coordinated by the Cyprus based BNS Biocyclic Network Services Ltd. and its Berlin International Office.

 The authors of the Biocyclic Vegan Standard and owners of the trademark “Biocyclic Vegan Agriculture” have transferred their rights to the Adolf Hoops Society, a limited liability company which is currently in the process of incorporation and which by its statutes will provide for a specific purpose guaranteed through the participation of the Purpose Foundation.
 The Adolf Hoops Society is not profit-oriented, but seeks to disseminate the biocyclic idea according to Adolf Hoops and Dr. Johannes Eisenbach in the context of biocyclic vegan agriculture.

-The Adolf Hoops Society is significantly involved in the further development of the Biocyclic-Vegan Standard through the Standard and Recognition Commission responsible for this which is composed of renowned organisations and experts from different sectors such as ecology, agriculture, science, animal rights, certification, ethics and consumer advocacy.
+The Adolf Hoops Society is significantly involved in the further development of the Biocyclic-Vegan Standard through the Standard Commission responsible for this which is composed of renowned organisations and experts from different sectors such as ecology, agriculture, science, animal rights, certification, ethics and consumer advocacy.